tresata/hackathon2017/README.md

 you can run a query on the data set sample from the command-line:

-    > eval-tool test.scala --hdfs --input bsv%/data/sample-dataset/donations_sample.bsv --output bsv%donation_counts.bsv
+    > eval-tool test.scala --hdfs --input bsv%/data/bbbs/matches/successful/match_details_new.bsv --output bsv%zip_counts.bsv

-This will generate a bar-separated file called 'donation_counts' in your HDFS home directory, containing the Donor numbers along with their total counts.
+This will generate a bar-separated file called 'zip_counts' in your HDFS home directory, containing the zip numbers along with their total counts.

 df-eval-tool